Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/llm-guided-tasks.md

 # Next Steps

-Now that you've completed the Harbor Master project, you can try one of the following exercises to deepen your learning.
+Now that you've completed the projects, you can try one of the following exercises to deepen your learning.

-## Option 1: Add more features to the API
+## Option 1: Expand Harbor Master API

 - Filtering and sorting for GET endpoints.
 Here is a well-formed LLM prompt you can use to get started.
     ````